Kartavchenko/planner/README.md

 - **Notiflix:** Notiflix provides customizable notifications and dialogs, enhancing the user experience by providing feedback and alerts.

+- **Material UI:** MUI is used as a date picker and time picker for better UI/UX.

 - **React Icons:** Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.

 - **Modern-Normilize:** For Normalize browsers' default style.